righettod/poc-csrf/README.md

 https://github.com/aramrami/OWASP-CSRFGuard

+All classes are fully documented.

+The project is developed with Maven under IntelliJ IDEA.

+A web page propose to send manual request in parallel of automated request sending.

 # Limitations

 Currently the POC do not support quick parallel Ajax requests from the same application, I'm working to resolve this issue...